evansuslovich/lobbyview-take-home/README.md

 The idea behind this code is that when researchers make queries, each query should have it's own unique title. https://search.mediacloud.org/search, here you can play around with it.

-An example for tab titling:
+An example where this code is used: creating titles for tabs
 ![Example](assets/tab_title_example.png)